openalea/Root-CyNAPS/README.md

 # Root-CyNAPS : Root Cycling Nitrogen Across Plant Scales
 #### An architectured FSPM root model to simulate nitrogen acquisition and rhizodeposition

+# Not up to date with Openalea Guidelines!

 ## Overview

 This module aims at simulating explicit processes of root nitrogen uptake and rhizodeposition by aggregating a segment-scale nutrient balance model over the root system architecture.